bunnysaini/Disaster-Classification/README.md

-# Disaster-Classifciation
+# DisasterClassifciation using CNNs
-bunnysaini/Disaster Classifciation using CNNs
+bunnysaini/Disaster-Classifciation

 ## Goal
 To prepare an image processing model to classify the type of disaster based on the image dataset.